There’s a common misconception that a blog is the best content strategy for all SaaS companies.

 By focusing on the Support Center, you can massively increase the amount of value it’s bringing your site as a whole.

 For example, in the graph below, optimization, pruning, and consolidation started in mid-2016.
-Creating relevant support articles became a feature of new product GTMs (go-to market strategies) to continuously add content to that area of the site.
+Creating relevant support articles became a feature of new product GTMs (go-to-market strategies) to continuously add content to that area of the site.

 *All data used is publicly accessible via third-party tools.

-- How to Create SaaS Content for Increased Acquisition & Retention
+- How To Create SaaS Content For Increased Acquisition & Retention

-Featured Image: Sammby/Shutterstock
+Featured Image: ArtemisDiana/Shutterstock